kalyberk/cognicraft-app/README.md

 ## Images

 - To prevent excessive image generation, non-production environment will use random images from [Picsum](https://picsum.photos).
+Production environment uses OpenAI's image generation API, however if OpenAI credits are depleted, it will fallback to Picsum.
 You can change this behaviour in `src/pages/api/generate.ts`.

 ---

+**_Additional Notes:_**

-**_Note_**: This project is for demonstration purposes only, and CogniCraft's Sepolia testnet contracts are used.
+- This project is for demonstration purposes only, and CogniCraft's Sepolia testnet contracts are used.
 You may need some testnet tokens.
-**_Note_**: Demo might not work well since it's consuming OpenAI's image generation API and requests are limited.
+- Demo might not work well since it's consuming OpenAI's image generation API and requests are limited.